 The default value (30) of swappiness is ok for the desktop system, but when you run the production system, try to set the lower value for production servers.

 You can set the swappiness value by using sysctl command, for example, if you want to set the value of swappiness is 20 you should execute below command:

 To change the value of swappiness permanently, you should change the parameter “vm.swappiness” into the /etc/sysctl.conf file and reboot the system.

 To deactivate and remove the active swap space, follow the below steps:

 To deactivate swap space, you can use the swapoff command, as shown below:

 Step 2 – Remove from /etc/fstab

 Edit the /etc/fstab file and remove the line /swapfile swap swap defaults 0 0 from the file and save

 Step 3 – Delete swapfile file

-Now you have learned how to create a swap space into the CentOS 7 machine if it not configured or you want to create another swap space.
+Now you have learned how to add a swap space on CentOS 7 machine if it not configured or you want to create another swap space.